-Jerry Strong is the son of a rich businessman, but wants to be a painter.
-He hires Kay Arnold, a good girl with a bad past, as a model.
+Jerry Strong's the son of a wealthy businessman, but he wants to be a painter.
+He hires Kay Arnold, a woman with a questionable past, as a model.
 They fall in love, and plan to get married.
 But Jerry's parents raise strong objections.Written by

 John Oswalt <email@example.com>

 8 of 10 people found this review helpful.

 Was this review helpful to you?